Coming up this week from WTCR

 Here’s a taster of what’s in store from the WTCR – FIA World Touring Car Cup this week*.

+Today (Monday):Find out why you should be getting excited when the brakes come off the 2020 WTCR season.Facebook,Instagram,web.

+Tuesday:A new weekly series fromFIAWTCR.comhighlights the work of the teams chasing success in the WTCR – FIA World Touring Car Cup.
+First up onWTCR Team Workis event-winning Belgian squad Comtoyou Racing.

-Wednesday:In the latestWTCRFast Talkpodcast presented by Goodyear, Martin Haven talks toYann Ehrlacher, the inaugural WTCR title winner who’s still going strong.
+Wednesday:In this week’sWTCRFast Talkpodcast presented by Goodyear, Martin Haven talks toNéstor Girolami, the Argentine ace who’s preparing for his second season with the Honda-powered ALL-INKL.COM Münnich Motorsport.
 Part one of this two-part episode is available from 12h00 CET on YouTube, Apple Podcasts, Spotify, Google Podcast, Deezer andFIAWTCR.com

+Also, don’t missWallpaper Wednesdayand a chance to relive all the drama from the title-decidingSepang super-finalefromWTCR Race of Malaysialast December.

+Thursday:In the latest Home Shakedown series from Hyundai Motorsport, inaugural WTCR – FIA World Touring Car Cup title winnerGabriele Tarquinitakes part in a question and answer session.

 *All content/timings provisional and subject to change